top of page

 Why is the hot water valve always on the left?

-Because cold water was available before the invention of the water heater, the first plumbing in a home was a water pump at the kitchen sink.
+Since cold water was readily available before the invention of the water heater, the first plumbing in a home ty a water pump at the kitchen sink.

 Since most people are right-handed, it only seemed practical to place the well pump on the right side of the sink by hand pounding and forming a sheet of copper into a sink with a lead drain pipe leading outside.